venkatakaushikvemani/groww-mcp/README.md

 - **get-live-quote**: Get live quote data for a specific stock
 - **get-last-traded-price**: Get the last traded price for one or more stocks
 - **get-ohlc**: Get OHLC (Open, High, Low, Close) data for stocks
+- **get-historical-candle**: Fetch historical candle data (Open, High, Low, Close, Volume) for a stock for a given time range and interval
 - **place-order**: Place a new stock order (buy/sell)
 - **modify-order**: Modify an existing stock order
 - **cancel-order**: Cancel an existing stock order